 Worst sales pitch ever

-There is almost ZERO chance that I am going to buy anything off them.
-Unless they are very, very lucky and happen to offer me something that I am looking for at the time (and can’t find!).
+The reality that for people that go straight in for the kill, there is almost ZERO chance that I am going to buy anything off them.
+Unless they are very, very fortunate and happen to offer me something that I am looking for at the time (and can’t find!).

 Maybe it works for them, though I can’t understand how it can be effective.